 Overseas Registration

-• However, in October 2019, we overhauled our process, improving the way that we handle applications.
-Therefore, our priority is to analyse the data of applicants since we made those changes to identify if the same groups are affected so that we can use the findings to decide further action.
+- However, in October 2019, we overhauled our process, improving the way that we handle applications.
+We are analysing the data of applicants since we made those changes to identify if the same groups are affected so that we can use the findings to decide further action.

 Revalidation